nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 Verification methods are defined by their public key and thus their contents.
 This makes each method immutable.
 When the list of methods differs between documents, the result MUST be a set of the elements from both documents combined.

-#### 5.2.5 authentication, assertion & capabilityInvocation
+#### 5.2.5 authentication, assertion, capabilityInvocation, capabilityDelegation & keyAgreement

-The authentication, assertionMethod and capabilityInvocation lists only refer to verificationMethods by their id.
+These verification relationships only refer to verificationMethods by their id.
 This makes them immutable and can therefore use the same mechanism as described by §5.2.4.

 #### 5.2.6 services